-How to clean concrete before sealing
+How to clean concrete before sealing to achieve the very best result

 It is essential that you know how to clean concrete before sealing because even new concrete is unsuitable to seal when the surface is too tight when old concrete is too dirty